Secondary Source Disclaimer

 Independence

-KenyaTally is not affiliated with any political party, government body, or partisan organization.
-Our funding comes from subscriptions, grants, and non-partisan donors.
+Not affiliated with any political party, government body, or partisan organization.

 Accuracy

-Every data point is cross-referenced against at least two independent sources before publication.
-We publish corrections prominently when errors are found.
+Every data point cross-referenced against at least two independent sources before publication.

 Accessibility